|

 removed.

-Startup and tasks folders (recommended) - These two folders
+Startup and tasks folders (user choice) - These two folders

 are used to run programs either at windows startup (startup folder)